atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 			- normalize records
 				- first iteration: grab everything, build sets/dicts of tags/authors/repos
 					- write separate full table (if wanted) here
-					- tags are sometimes enumerated upfront so we can convert them right away
+					- tags are sometimes enumerated upfront so we can convert them right away, or right after initial ingestion (for convenience)
 					- schema for passing to next step
 						- "records": entry_records, (list of db records) collapsed:: true